MatthewTNewell/Cantabrian-Paleomagnetic-Database/index.md

 ## Submit New Paleomagentic Data

-If readers wish to submit a new addition to the compilation or amend an existing one, please complete the form below or send the relatent data to newellm@cardiff.ac.uk.
+If readers wish to submit a new addition to the compilation or amend an existing one, please complete the form below or send the relevant data to newellm@cardiff.ac.uk.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeXsX1mFO7O-u2IwYeMS30QUhMZEuMcgzagZV5nDD1BInAsMA/viewform?embedded=true" width="640" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>